 Protocols & Parameters

-Detail Tattoo Removal has strict protocols and understand the optimum parameters to achieve Maximum Effective Threshold.
+Eden Tattoo Removal has strict protocols and understand the optimum parameters to achieve Maximum Effective Threshold.
 Here are the outcomes when parameters are too low or too high.

 Parameters too low: If the operator uses a spot size that is too large or sets the fluence too low for the tattoo, the laser will not affect the ink pigment.
 You could have 50 treatments and the tattoo will not clear.
 Unfortunately, we see most chain laser clinics use a 1 size fits all set of parameters due to lack of knowledge and to minimise risk.